Timberline Glamping at Shady Grove Campground on Lake Lanier. Photo credit Teddy The Morkie, @teddy.takesthecity

-Set on the shores of Lake Lanier is Georgia Glamping, a resort of sorts with stylish tents that can accommodate up to six people.
+Set on the shores of Lake Lanier is Timberline Glamping, a resort of sorts with stylish tents that can accommodate up to six people.
 They have full-sized beds, linens, lighting, coffee makers and mini fridges.
 There are also chairs around a fire pit and hammocks for relaxing.
-Three tents and a vintage trailer are located at Shady Grove Campground.
+Tents and a vintage trailer are located at Shady Grove Campground.
 Guests need to bring their own towels and toiletries, as well as a flashlight and any food you might need.
 Kayaks, paddleboards and bikes are available for rent, and add-ons like balloon garland and charcuterie boards are available to make your stay even more special.

 Eco Cabin at Barefoot Hills, Dahlonega